mduguay/zenofsmash/README.md

 ## Train

 ### Training Mode
 Training mode is your best friend.
+Get to it by going to Games & More -> Training.
+Set the stage to be training stage.
 Just run around and get a feel for your character.
 Punch up the dummy a little bit.
 Use the colored markings to improve precision and measure the distance covered by attacks.

 ### Practice Mode